VarianAPIs/PyESAPI/README.md

 * Stand-alone python script: [standalone.py](examples/standalone.py)

 ## Known issues
 * PyESAPI is not compatible with vscode-jupyter plugin which uses multithreading.
-ESAPI only allows for single-thread access to objects and functions.
+ESAPI only allows for single-thread access to objects.
 * Python 3.12 may require Microsoft Visual C++ 14.0 or greater.
 If you are using a VIC environment, you can get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
+  * Note: anaconda provieds pre-built binaries for popular packages.

 ## Upgrading
 * `pip install --upgrade pysapi`